-The Designated Teacher (Looked After)
+The Designated Teacher

-The Governing body have appointed a Designated Teacher (DT) who works with the local authority to promote the educational achievement of registered pupils in our setting, who are looked after.
-Neil Probert (Head Teacher/DSL) assisted by Angela Doxford (Senior Family Support Worker/DSL) are our named staff.
+The Governing body have appointed a Designated Teacher (DT) - Neil Probert (Head Teacher / DSL) and Angela Doxford (Senior Family Support Worker / DSL), who works with the local authority to promote the educational achievement of registered pupils in our setting, who are looked after.
 Our Designated Teacher works across the school to promote and improve educational outcomes for children in care using evidence-based interventions.